 Halloween is almost here.
-But so is their final defeat.
+And so is their final defeat.
 Jesus haunts their Halloween.

 One Little Word

 As the demonic rulers and authorities make ready, the one who sits in the heavens laughs (Psalm 2:4).
-To him, the devil is no threat, with all his orcs and goblins and the wickedest of witches.
+The devil is no threat, with all his orcs and goblins and the wickedest of witches.
 This is no evenly matched bout.
 If the incarnate Christ, in his humblest state, commands unclean spirits and they obey him (Mark 1:27) — how much more the risen and glorified Lord?
-Jesus does the real haunting.
+It is Jesus who does the real haunting.

 Even as his adversaries marshal their best, they can’t escape serving his purposes.
 It is all through him and for him.
 “By him all things were created, in heaven and on earth, whether thrones or dominions or rulers or authorities — all things were created through him and for him” (Colossians 1:16).
 Jesus haunts their Halloween.

 No demon lurks apart from his will.
 No spirit pounces apart from his plan.
 He is sovereign over even the movements of evil minds.
 “God has put it into their hearts to carry out his purpose by being of one mind and handing over their royal power to the beast, until the words of God are fulfilled” (Revelation 17:17).

 Luther nailed it — one little word shall fell them.
 Jesus haunts their Halloween.